SussexPsychologySoftware/sussex-4-day-week/site/content/control-employer/_index.md

   - title: TAKE PART IN RESEARCH
     description: The opportunity for staff to opt-in to research tests, such as an MRI brain scan (reimbursement paid)
-  - title: Benefit 3
-    description: A focus group for your staff to help them increase productivity, using lessons learned from studying the 4 day week.
 ---